 How to brine a turkey before smoking:

-Use a brine before smoking to help keep meat moist while cooking.
+Use a brine before smoking to help keep the meat moist while cooking.
 Brines can be as simple as just salt and water, but you can add spices, fresh herbs, or aromatics like lemon and garlic.
-Here’s an easy recipe:
+Here’s how to wet or dry brine a turkey.

 What you need to make Smoked Turkey: